Joshua Ledet: Post Idol

 He took part in the American Idols LIVE!
-Tour 2012, which began July 6, 2012 and ran till September 21, 2012.
+Tour 2012, which began July 6, 2012, and ran till September 21, 2012.

-He performed "When a Man Loves a Woman" at the White House on April 9, 2013 at the "Memphis Soul" event.
-The show aired on April 16, at 8 p.m.
+He performed "When a Man Loves a Woman" at the White House on April 9, 2013, at the "Memphis Soul" event.
+The show aired on April 16, at 8 pm.
 EST on PBS.

 On August 26, 2013, he released an original, self-written song called "Here to Die" through YouTube.
 It has gained praise from Rolling Stone, which urged record labels to give it a commercial release.

 In 2015, Ledet started working on his new material as an independent artist.
 He recorded a single, "Love Can Do," which was written and produced by Bernie Herms.
 On March 6, 2015, Ledet performed the single on a local TV show in Indonesia.
 "Love Can Do" was released by Warner Music Indonesia on August 4, and will be released independently in the United States on September 18.
-Ledet is currently working on his first album, which will feature original songs written and performed by him.

-Ledet performed "It's a Man's Man's Man's World" final episode of the fifteenth season of American Idol.
+Ledet performed "It's a Man's Man's Man's World" on the final episode of the fifteenth season of American Idol.